Time-Dependent Scalar Fields in Modified Gravities in a Stationary Spacetime: Introduction

 \section{Introduction}

 It is well known that black holes have no hair except the parameters of mass, electric charge, and angular momentum.
 More precisely, the no-hair theorem claims that all black hole solutions of the Einstein-Maxwell equations of gravitation and electromagnetism in general relativity can be completely characterized by only the three parameters.
 Since the long-range field in the standard model of particle physics is electromagnetism, the matter field considered in the original no-hair theorem is electromagnetic field only.
-Nevertheless, it is still worth thinking about what the result is if we take other matter fields like non-Ablelian gauge fields and scalar fields into account.
+Nevertheless, it is still worth thinking about what the result is if we take other matter fields { such as} scalar fields into account.